natkalia/new-wave-rest-api-kodilla-21.5/README.md

 ## TODO's
 - [ ] add validation: check if all data is provided and if no, respond with message with error (not necessarily json)
+- [ ] add error handling in endpoints when there is no record with searched id